-Topical application with creams containing vitamin C may be beneficial for the skin, but it isn’t the best solution.
+Topical application with creams containing vitamin C is beneficial for the skin, but oral intake is better.
 Nutrients can’t pass the skin barrier effectively.
-They can’t easily penetrate into the lower layers of the dermis.
+They can’t easily penetrate in the lower layers of the dermis.

 Certainly, the best way to prevent skin aging is by taking high doses of vitamin C from food or supplements.
-Bloodstream can deliver more nutrients, such as vitamin C, into the dermal layer.
+The bloodstream can deliver more nutrients, such as vitamin C, into the dermal layer.

-Moreover, a cream or serum can deliver vitamin C to the skin, only if we’re deficient in vitamin C. On the contrary, if we have high plasma levels of vitamin C, topical application won’t significantly increase vitamin C in the skin.
-The skin won’t absorb it.
+Moreover, a cream can deliver vitamin C to the skin, only if we’re deficient in vitamin C. On the contrary, if we have high plasma levels of vitamin C, topical application won’t significantly increase vitamin C concentrations in the skin, as the skin won’t absorb it.

-So, a healthy diet is more powerful than a cream or serum!
+So, a healthy, well-balanced diet is crucial for a healthy, elastic skin!
 Beauty comes from the inside.